 To my mind, the areas of Fame & Reputation, Career, and Wealth are all closely related.
 Whether you’re known within your company as a top salesman or are recognized as the best dentist in town, the greater your Fame or Reputation, the greater your business opportunities tend to be.
 A good Reputation makes you much more likely to move up within your company or attract more customers to your business, giving a boost to your Career.
 Improvements in your Career should lead to more Wealth.
 With increased Wealth, you have more capital to invest back into your career — whether it’s obtaining another degree, moving your business to a better location, or hiring a new employee – which should ultimately improve your Reputation.
 And so the cycle continues.

 While hard work and skill are obviously the most critical components in building your reputation, career, and wealth, I don’t know anyone who isn’t open to a little extra help in these categories.
-Hence, I’ll focus on applying some practical Feng Shui cures to these three areas of your home.
+Hence, I’ll focus on applying some practical Feng Shui cures, which may be part of one of the strategies for wealth creation, to these three areas of your home.
 (Note: You can also apply these measures to your office.)

 Fame & Reputation

 The Fame & Reputation area of your home is straight ahead of you when you enter the house.
 This is the space to display anything that demonstrates your accomplishments.
 Hanging your diplomas, an award, or even a framed letter from a satisfied customer in this area can all have a positive effect.
 Make sure this area is clear of anything with which you do not want to be associated; this is not the place for your dirty clothes hamper or any photos of you with a hairstyle from the 80’s.